PaulC91/facebook-group-scrape-python/README.md

-# hello-world
-Beginner project scraping and analysing a private facebook group with python
+# hello-world: Beginner project scraping and analysing a private facebook group with python

 I started this small project with a friend out of a want to start learning some python and also to try and archive the contents of a private facebook i'm in with some friends that we use to share music with each other (primarily youtube links).